5 Tips for Watering Your Lawn

 How can you measure this?
 Use a rain gauge to make sure your sprinklers are optimized to output the right amount.
 Make sure to empty your rain gauges once a week, and feel free to move it around the lawn to identify trouble spots.

-You can buy a pack of 10 rain gauges here.or you can just use a coffee cup and a ruler to measure.
+You can buy a ten pack of rain gauges here.
+Or you can just use a coffee cup and a ruler to measure.
 It doesn't have to be complicated!

 Time of Day